 - 2 cups graham cracker crumbs about 12-14 full sheet graham crackers

-- Make the crust: Stir crust ingredients together and pour into 9" or 10" springform pan.
+- Stir crust ingredients together and pour into 9" or 10" springform pan.
 Pack in tightly.
 Freeze while making filling.

-- Make the filling: Using mixer (either hand or stand mixer with whisk attachment), whip heavy cream on medium-high until stiff peaks are formed (about 4-5 minutes).
+- Using mixer (either hand or stand mixer with whisk attachment), whip heavy cream on medium-high until stiff peaks are formed (about 4-5 minutes).
 Set to side.

 - Tip for packing crust: Use the bottom of a measuring cup to pack the crust into the bottom and sides of the pan.